ansys/pydpf-core/docs/source/user_guide/server_context.rst

 Two main licensing context type capabilities are available:

 - Entry (default): Loads the minimum capabilities without requiring any license checkout.
-- Premium: Enables the entry capabilities and the capabilities that requires a license checkout.
+- Premium: Enables the Entry capabilities and the capabilities that require a license checkout.
   More operators are available.

 The operators list for each licensing context type is available at